This post was originally written in January 2018 and updated in January 2021.

 OKR: Objectives and Key Results

 - Key Results: If the Objectives show where you want to be, the key results show how you want to get there.
-Key results express measurable milestones which, if achieved, will directly advance the objective.
+Key results express measurable milestones that, if achieved, will directly advance the objective.
 Each key results should be measurable so that its completion is not a subjective judgment.

 All of this is included in my Trello planning board, which gives me a high-level picture I can easily get back to and review.
 From then on, it’s all a question of splitting those key results into monthly, weekly, and daily tasks.